Hôtel de Besenval: The baron's fatal decision and the beginning of the French Revolution

 The baron, accused of high treason by the aristocrats and of the crime of lèse-nation by the revolutionaries, had no choice but to flee to Switzerland, his home country.

 L'affaire de Monsieur de Besenval: Besenval's escape, arrest and release

 The Baron de Besenval was taken to the partially destroyed Château de Brie-Comte-Robert for imprisonment.
 The baron always referred to it as the "horrible cachot" (horrible dungeon).

 Pierre Victor de Besenval was not only hated by the revolutionary masses as a soldier, but he was also distrusted as a close friend of Queen Marie-Antoinette.
 When the revolutionary masses demanded his head, the baron obtained permission from the king to leave for Switzerland, after having spoken to him on 19 July 1789 at the Château de Versailles.

 In his memoirs the baron recalls:

-"On 19 July, I visited the king, all ministers being absent. (...)
-He urged me to escape.
-So I decided to return to Switzerland."
+"On 19 July, I visited the king, the ministers being all absent. (...)
+He pressed me to make my escape, and I therefore resolved to return to Switzerland."